imixs/imixs-workflow/MIGRATIONNOTES.md

 This document contains migration notes from older version of Imixs-Workflow.

+# Migration 5.2 -> 6.x

+Since version 6.0 the deprecated JavaScript Nashorn engine was replaced with the GraalVM 20.2.
+Thie Imixs-Workflow engine contains a migration handler automatically adapting deprecated script syntax.
+Deprecated scripts will be logged into the server log as warnings.
+So on the first step no migration should be necessary.

+Ensure that your scripts should not contain deprecated syntax used before Version 5.0 of Imixs-Workflow.
+If so the workflow engine will throw a PluginException containing the following error message:

+	Script is deprecated - use JSON object 'result'

+In this case make sure you script is aligned to the valid syntax : https://www.imixs.org/doc/core/ruleengine.html

 # Migration 5.1 -> 5.2

 Since version 5.2.x the EventLog JPA entity was extended with a new column 'timeout'.
 For that the table schema need to be updated.